han-vermolen/Jesters/README.md

 # Jesters

 > This entire repository (and thus the architecture) is a work in progress.
-In the upcoming weeks, we aim to finish our completec solution.
+In the upcoming weeks, we aim to finish our solution.

 Welcome to the Jesters' solution for the 2022 Fall Kata.
 The Kata is hosted by O'Reilly Media and has been a fixture in the architecture space for about two years.